 The sudden cancelations of almost all sporting events have left behind millions of affected people in its wake.
 This has greatly affected different age groups in different ways.

-Older kids who are going through hormonal changes turned to sports to help them deal with the pressures and stresses of puberty and adolescence.
-It is also one of their ways to socialize and grow their network of friends.
-Not to mention it is an athletic kid’s way of getting a shot at college through athletic scholarship offers.
+Older kids who are going through hormonal changes have turned to sports to help them deal with the pressures and stresses of puberty and adolescence.
+Sports are also one of their ways to socialize and grow their network of friends.
+It is an athletic kid’s way of getting a shot at college through athletic scholarship offers.

-On the other hand, younger kids were also negatively impacted by the lack of allowed physical activities.
-Not only do sports develop their socializing skills with other kids, but it also helps them develop their psychomotor skills.
+On the other hand, younger kids were also negatively impacted by the lack of physical activity.
+Not only do sporeducesucep their socializing skills with others, but they also help develop their psychomotor skills.

 How do parents typically respond in light of the situation?

-Most parents have responded with a mixture of disappointment, frustration, and concern.
-Their children’s sports involvement — or lack of it now — has somewhat affected them as well.
-Instead of just focusing on work and other things that usually keep them busy, they now need to be proactively involved in ensuring their children get enough exercise at home.
+Most parents have responded with disappointment, frustration, and concern.
+Their children’s sports involvement—or lack of it now—has also affected them.
+Instead of focusing on work and other things that usually keep them busy, they now need to ensure their children get enough exercise at home proactively.
 Parents are still encouraging and helping their kids to work out at home.

 The sight of parents playing catch with their kids in the backyard or jogging with them in the park is a lot more commonplace nowadays.
 In a way, parents might have to add this to their already full plates, but they appreciate the extra time they get to spend with their children.

-What is the best thing that parents and kids should do if a child is going through this struggle now?
+What is the best thing parents and kids should do if a child is struggling now?

-The main thing that parents should keep in mind when talking to their children about the pandemic is to take what their kids feel seriously.
-Just because they’re children and their concerns seem trivial compared to the parents’ concerns doesn’t mean they’re not struggling.
+Parents should remember to take their children’s feelings seriously when discussing the pandemic.
+Just because they’re children and their concerns seem trivial compared to their parents’ concerns doesn’t mean they’re not struggling.

-They should be supportive and encouraging to their kids’ concerns and help them address and overcome the challenges together.
-They shouldn’t downplay their children’s struggles but instead, use this time to work together.
+They should be supportive and encouraging of their children’s concerns and help them address and overcome the challenges together.
+They shouldn’t downplay their children’s struggles but instead use this time to work together.
 Be optimistic as well.
-Even if we’re not going back to the old normal, assure your children that they can look forward to better days ahead.
+Even if we’re not returning to the old normal, assure your children they can look forward to a better head.

 How helpful are sports for children at this time?